award

 Other than filing a lawsuit, you could also file a wage claim.
 When a wage claim is filed, the Labor Commissioner will investigate the circumstances of the employment and review all of the evidence.

-Within a couple of weeks, the commissioner will then send a letter out determining if the employer or the employee was responsible.
-The letter will determine if the employee is subject to payment of their wages.
+Within a couple of weeks, the commissioner will send a letter determining whether the employer or the employee was responsible.
+The letter will also determine whether the employee is subject to payment of their wages.
 If the letter is not in favor of the employee, the employee has the right to appeal the decision.

 Schedule a Free Consultation with Our Wage-and-hour Attorneys